What happens when a person is arrested for DUI in Washington State

-If you do not request a hearing and pay the hearing fee (or request a fee waiver) within 20 days of your arrest your license will automatically be suspended 60 days after your arrest.
+If you do not request a hearing and pay the hearing fee (or request a fee waiver) within 7 days of your arrest (Or first notice from the DOL in Blood Test Cases) your privilege to drive will automatically be suspended.

 Your license suspension could be for 90 days, one year, two years or more.